santhosh82/projectX/README.md

 - I think the UI helps you to understand the flow.

-** Please feel free to contact for any info / help to install the app. **
+** Please feel free to contact me for any info / help to install the app. **